0xalexbel/fhe-erc3643/README.md

 npx hardhat transfer-manager --help
 ```

-# The `hardhat-fhevm` npm package
+# The  `🚧 hardhat-fhevm 🚧` npm package

 fhe-erc3643 uses the `hardhat-fhevm` hardhat plugin, which offers a set of hardhat tasks to develop solidity contracts on top of Zama's FHEVM.
 It supports both the mock and local node modes.
+The `hardhat-fhevm` hardhat plugin is currently in alpha testing.
+Future versions should be fully re-architectured to better support external nodes like Anvil, Hardhat node and Zama dev-node.

 - NPM: https://www.npmjs.com/package/hardhat-fhevm
 - Git: https://github.com/0xalexbel/hardhat-fhevm